sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - device-id (index 36): The endpoint's string identifier from which the evidence was collected.

 - location (index 23): The absolute filepath of the location of the CoSWID tag generated as evidence.
+  (Location values in filesystem-items in the payload can be expressed relative to this location.)

 - $$evidence-extension:  This CDDL socket can be used to extend the evidence-entry group model.
 See {{model-extension}}.